The Balkhi Foundation is proud to announce the winners of its 2021 Higher Education Scholarship.

-Amelia Hixon is the Balkhi Foundation’s first Rotary Scholar and currently attends Indian River State College with a major in Elementary Education.
+Amelia Hixon is the Balkhi Foundation’s first Rotary Scholar and a graduate with highest honors of Indian River State College with a major in Elementary Education.
 Amelia graduated from high school at the Fort Pierce Westwood Academy in Fort Pierce, Florida and simultaneously graduated with her associates degree from Indian River State College.
 While in high school, Amelia participated in Sigma Alpha Pi and the Promise is a Promise program that matches aspiring teachers with placements within the St. Lucie school district following graduation and licensure.
 Amelia’s ultimate goal is to become a teacher within the Department of Defense Education Activity to teach to children whose parents are deployed in the military.

 What Amelia says about being a Balkhi Foundation Scholar: “I feel honored to have received a scholarship from the Balkhi Foundation.
 It has helped me in my academic career which I am most grateful for.”